-Investing in the shares involves risks.
-See "Risk Factors" on page S-1 of this prospectus supplement.
+Investing in our class A common stock involves risks.
+See "Risk Factors" beginning on page S-12 of this prospectus supplement and on page 4 of the accompanying prospectus.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus supplement and the accompanying prospectus.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or passed upon the adequacy or accuracy of this prospectus supplement or the accompanying prospectus.
 Any representation to the contrary is a criminal offense.